Sciatica

 Special Care for Sciatica

-• Sisu 7 is a combination of natural ingredients, including turmeric, designed to stop pain quickly and reduce inflammation.
-Can be used as an alternative to over the counter pain medications.
+• Purica Recovery is a combination of natural ingredients, like antioxidants, MSM, and Glucosamine, designed to stop pain quickly and reduce inflammation.
+Can be used as an alternative to over-the-counter pain medications.

 • Homeopathic hypericum is the nerve remedy which helps reduce the intensity of nerve pain while healing is underway.